-- It is difficult to assess how much B Corporations are reducing their negative impact.
+- A key B Corp criticism is it is difficult to assess how much B Corporations are reducing their negative impact.
 B Corporation’s website does not publish the data associated with each company’s assessment and there is no requirement for a company to report its environmental or social impact results.

-- B Corporation could improve the independence of its governance, though I didn’t find any evidence that lack of independence has resulted in weakened standards.
+- A common B Corp criticism is that the movement could improve the independence of its governance, though I didn’t find any evidence that lack of independence has resulted in weakened standards.

 - B Corporation standards are different than other standards in that they do not clearly state a goal or requirement that must be met.
 They are more like areas of investigation.
 With more transparency, it would be clearer how their standards drive change

 Do Companies Become Certified B Corps to Greenwash Their Business?

 Do companies become B Corps because they are true, genuine tree huggers and care deeply about the planet?
 Probably in many cases, yes, that is true.
 Many of these companies seem to have deeply ingrained values that drive them to do business the right way.
 I believe that companies like Ethique, Preserve, Patagonia are inspired by their values to change how business is done.
 But there are likely other reasons too, foremost being the drive to stand out in the market.